 What do Aussies love about Australia?

-In the lead-up to Australia Day on the 26th January, I put the question to several fellow Aussie travellers “What do you love most about Australia”?
+In the lead-up to Australia Day on the 26th January, I put the question to several fellow Aussies “What do you love about Australia”?

 Surprisingly, their responses were varied.
 Some talked about their favourite places like their favourite cities, the outback, the beaches and other specific things.
 Others reminisced about the laid-back lifestyle in Australia, the BBQ’s, hanging out at the local swimming holes and going to the pub with mates.
 Some talked about the familiarity among Aussies, but noticeably they all talked with pride.